daleparr/daleparr/README.md

 ---

 At **Decoded Data Studio**, my goal is to help brands turn data into a **strategic advantage**.
-By combining my **entrepreneurial experience** with **advanced machine learning techniques**, I guide businesses to meet market demands, set new standards for success, and build resilience in the fashion industry.
+By combining my **entrepreneurial experience** with **advanced machine learning techniques**, I guide businesses to meet market demands, set new standards for success, and build resilience in the fashion, beauty, retail and gaming industries.

 ---